Qikfix/satellite_foreman_easy-installer/README.md

     Once you get this output, you should be able to access your server via `https://10.10.10.20` and be able to authenticate in your fresh Satellite server.

-    On both cases, if for any reason you see error, please, check the error, if you see no reason for that, feel free to rerun the command, maybe it will work as expected in the second run.
+    On both cases, if for any reason you see error during the process, please, check the error, if you see no reason for that, feel free to rerun the command, probably it will work as expected in the second run.